 The medical plan you select will send you a member ID card.
+It's a good idea to carry this card with you at all times.
 Contact the Trust Fund Office if you have not received, or have lost, your member ID card.